 Or the neurosurgeon may be able to fully or partially remove the tumour.
-This is an operation known as a craniotomy.
+This operation is known as a craniotomy.
 The tumour tissue removed will be analysed and diagnosed.

-Your child will see their neurosurgeon before and after surgery and for follow-ups in outpatient clinics.
+Your child will see their neurosurgeon before and after surgery and for followups in outpatient clinics.

-For further information, see our Neurosurgery in children web page, animation and fact sheet.
+For further information, see our Neurosurgery in children webpage, animation and fact sheet.